Where?!

 The Casa Lena building is located:

-• at a 15 minutes’ walk from the Curahuasi centre;
+• at a 20 minutes’ walk from the Curahuasi centre,

-• 10 minutes away from the Diospi Suyana hospital (a German non-profit organisation);
+• 10 minutes away (in car) from the Diospi Suyana Hospital (a German non-profit organization),

-• 2 hours east of Cuzco city and the Holy Valley, where Machu Picchu is located.
+• 2 ½ hours West of Cusco city and the Sacred Valley, where Machu Picchu is located.

 Volunteers and students who arrange their accommodation through Oye LENA get a room at the main building of Casa Lena.
 There are private rooms and shared rooms.
 The bathroom, kitchen and living room are shared.